rkdarst/github-for-collaboration/content/why-github.md

 ## What are git / Github?

+You *don't* need to know how each of these work individually.
+But here's our overall map:

 * **git:** a version control system.
 It tracks changes.
   * There are many different programs that use the same format.
   * git dominates the world now.